There’s something about a handmade object that stands the test of time in both style and function that fascinates us.

 They continued to fire each piece in the original kiln used back in 1847 up until their closure in 2016.
 The design of each piece stayed true to traditional French pottery from as far back as the 1600s.

 Imagining these vessels being used in the same way in a kitchen so long ago can bring a sense of connection to past and present.
-It can even encourage us to take a moment to consider the usefulness and longevity of the items we use daily.
+It can encourage us to take a moment to consider the usefulness and longevity of the many items we rely on daily.

-We hope your own Poterie Renault pieces last you for years to come and that the history of their design makes using them that much more enjoyable to use.
+We hope your own Poterie Renault pieces last you for years to come and that the history of their design makes them feel that much more special to behold.